Robert McCall (artist): Work

 McCall's work can be found on U.S. postage stamps, and also NASA mission patches such as for Apollo 17.

-His murals grace the walls of the National Air and Space Museum, the National Gallery of Art, The Pentagon, Epcot, and Lyndon B. Johnson Space Center.
+He has created murals for the walls of the National Air and Space Museum, the National Gallery of Art, The Pentagon, Epcot, and Lyndon B. Johnson Space Center.
 McCall was also commissioned by The Walt Disney Company to do a painting called "The Prologue and The Promise" for the Epcot attraction, Horizons in 1983.
 Guests could see the mural at the end of the attraction as they exited.

 McCall appeared as an imposter for a U.S. Air Force pilot on the June 24, 1963 episode of To Tell the Truth.
 He received one of the four possible votes from the panel.

 McCall died in 2010 of heart failure in Scottsdale, Arizona.